-The environmental justice movement is concerned with the ways that racism and socioeconomic inequality have disproportionately affected the environmental conditions in which low-income people and communities of color live and work.
+The environmental justice movement is concerned with how racism and socioeconomic inequality affect the environmental conditions in which low-income people and communities of color live and work.
 Proponents of environmental justice believe that all people have the right to equal environmental protection and the right to live, work, and learn in safe and healthy communities.

-According to Lumen Learning, environmental racism refers to the ways in which people of color and people of low socioeconomic status disproportionately suffer the impacts of environmental hazards.
-This occurs because people with money, power, and influence can fight to keep environmental hazards out of their communities, but people with fewer resources are often unable to fight successfully to shield their communities from those dangers.
+According to Lumen Learning, environmental racism refers to how people of color and people of low socioeconomic status disproportionately suffer the impacts of environmental hazards.
+This occurs because people with money, power, and influence can fight to keep environmental hazards out of their communities.
+Yet, people with fewer resources usually cannot shield their communities from those dangers.

-In many cases, governmental bodies have chosen to locate landfills, toxic waste storage facilities, and other sources of dangerous pollution in communities that are mostly inhabited by low-income people and ethnic minorities, rather than in middle- or upper-class white communities.
+In many cases, governmental bodies place landfills, toxic waste storage facilities, and other sources of dangerous pollution in communities that are mostly inhabited by low-income people and ethnic minorities–– rather than in middle- or upper-class white communities.
 Supporters of environmental justice believe that is evidence of environmental racism.